-We provide safe, natural, and effective healing solutions for the entire family using raw local honey & handmade beeswax food wraps.
+We provide safe, natural, and effective healing solutions for the entire family using raw local honey and pure Hawaiian beeswax.

 We support thriving communities by promoting pollinator protection & sharing our love for honey bees from a unique Hawaiian perspective.